image-source-control/image-source-control/readme.txt

 **Automatic image sources**

-You can choose to display image sources automatically below the post content or as a small overlay above your images.
+You can choose to display image sources automatically below the post content or as a small caption overlay above your images.
 Just visit the settings page of the plugin to enable those options.

 **Manually included image sources on pages/posts**